-One of the most pleasing ways of making your patio look inviting and well-designed is by using a range of patterns to define the different zones.
+One of the most pleasing ways of making your new patio look inviting and well-designed is by using a range of patterns to define the different zones.
 This gives the appearance of more space and lets you accessorize according to the different patterns and styles of brick pavers you use in various zones.
 There are so many different styles of brick you can utilize for your patio; you can get creative and bring your unique style to your yard.

 Add Space With Mixed Materials

-If you have a small outdoor space, you can have one area paved with large pavers made from sandstone and use smaller bricks for another.
+If you have a small outdoor space, you can have one area paved with large pavers made from cobblestone and use smaller bricks for another.
 By having your seating area where the larger pavers are and surrounding the bricked area with flowers and plants, you create the illusion of a bigger yard.

 Herringbone Path Leading to a Circular Seating Area

 If you have a sprawling backyard, you can use pathways for a mysterious and secret garden-like aesthetic.
 A herringbone pattern looks slick and gives the illusion of movement, which is ideal for a path that leads up to a hidden paved section of the garden.
 Instead of building a typical square or rectangle, you can choose a whorled pattern.
-This type of design accentuates contours and can draw attention to a centerpiece such as a fire pit or seating area.
+This type of garden design accentuates contours and can draw attention to a centerpiece such as a fire pit or seating area.

 4. A Pretty Cottage Garden

-You can create the look of a traditional cottage garden by bordering your patio with flower beds and planters brimming with color.
+You can create the look of a traditional cottage garden bed by bordering your patio with flower beds and planters brimming with color.
 This type of patio looks particularly pleasing when the bricks are laid in a traditional pattern such as basket weave.
 Building structures such as arches, gazebos or pergolas brings height and texture to the yard while providing space for hanging baskets.
 Packing plants together looks charming in a cottage garden, but always make sure they’re at various levels.

 Include a mix of vines, shrubs, perennials and annuals.
 Cosmos, roses, hollyhocks and cleome are great examples you can add to this style of patio.